 Note: Sending corrections through the internet enables your rovers to receive those network corrections over nearly unlimited distances.
 This is not the same as a VRS network so we don’t recommend using corrections when you're more than 20 miles from your base station.

-SPS85x series receivers can range in price depending on the features installed.
-Here is what you need to know when buying one of these receivers:SPS850 Extreme:
+Here is what you need to know when buying a SPS85x receiver:SPS850 Extreme:

 The Trimble NetR9 GNSS is grey and color and otherwise looks like the SPS85x, but does not offer an internal radio.
-The NetR9 was designed for office installations and is compatible with Access 2017, though we have not tested it as of yet.
+The NetR9 was designed for VRS network installations only.

 The Trimble NetRs receiver was the first to go online, but was difficult to set up and was a GPS receiver only.
 Additionally the NetRS is not a field receiver and does not have an internal radio.
 This receiver has a Linux operating system.
 Unless you are already familiar with these, our recommendation is to stay clear of the NetRS because of how difficult it is to get set up.

-This article was updated in April, 2020.
-We put forth our best efforts to ensure accuracy of information listed.
+This article was updated in April, 2021.
+We put forth our best efforts to ensure accuracy of information listed, but Trimble can change available options overtime.
 Please use this information as an additional guide to help you make a decision.